hospital-ledger/scripts/README.md

 </br>
 &nbsp;&nbsp;&nbsp;&nbsp;These scripts can help us to set up the environment of the fabric quickly and easily.
 Although I have paste them into several files, there still some rules need to obey and follow.
 Firstly, you need to clone the scripts on the computer, maybe you can do like behind scripts, perhaps it is useful.
 Bless you.
 </br>
 &nbsp;&nbsp;&nbsp;&nbsp;Oh, by the way, these scripts are provided for CentOS, maybe you can run correctly them on Red Hat you prochased, but you cannot run them correctly on Ubuntu and other Linux Systems which based on Debian.
+These scripts need to run on computer which based on CPU whose architecture is x86_64(amd64) for the binary exec files only support to compile based on x86_64(amd64), this is important, as a result you need to check the CPU firstly by script "arch" on terminal.
 Bless you again.
 </br>

 ~~~shell